 If you are just starting out, and only sending promotional SMS – start at 1-2 and at maximum 3-4 promotional SMS per month.
 Start to increase your frequency if you are noticing low unsubscribe rates and increased engagement and appetite for texting over other channels.
 Continue to measure and track and increase where relevant.

 For other use cases, frequency will often be contextual or triggered by the recipient themselves.
 If you’re still unsure, speak to one of our communication specialists and they can help.

 The same goes for digital retail experiences.
-Personalisation has proven in both cases to increase customer engagement and revenue.
-According to CMSWire, Amazon derives 30% of its revenue just from personalised recommendations.
+Personalization has proven in both cases to increase customer engagement and revenue.
+According to CMSWire, Amazon derives 30% of its revenue just from personalized recommendations.